What does an executor do?

 The specific documents needed depend on the estate's size and complexity.
 A lawyer can advise on which documents are required for a particular estate.

-There is generally no strict time limit for estate administration in Australia, but executors should work reasonably promptly.
+There is generally no strict time limit for estate administration in Australia, though administration is often carried out reasonably promptly.
 Simple estates may be finalised within 6 to 12 months, while complex estates may take 2 to 3 years or longer.
 The timeframe depends on asset complexity, creditor claims, tax matters, and potential disputes.

-Beneficiaries may have a legal claim against an executor for unreasonable delays in distribution.
+In some circumstances, beneficiaries may have a legal claim against an executor where there are unreasonable delays in distribution, depending on the circumstances.